 String lengths are specified in characters (rather than bytes) unless otherwise stated.
 A string using double-byte Unicode characters can result in string elements whose actual size in bytes is larger than the stated length.

-Organization Naming
+Organization Naming and Credits

 Organization names shall include both a user-friendly display name and a sortable name.
 If the display name and the sort name are the same, the SortName element may be excluded.